When We Meet Somone Who Is Different

-When we meet someone for the first time, remember they are not a skin color.
-They are not a diagnosis.
-They aren’t their mistakes.
+When we meet someone for the first time, remember we are not a skin color.
+We are not a diagnosis.
+We aren’t our mistakes.
 We are more ALIKE than different!
 Not only in this situation, but in others, many see those that are differently abled, those with a different colored skin, or anyone that is different in anyway....as inferior.
 It may not be something they feel is true about themselves and would never admit publicly, but that subconscious feeling of viewing anyone that is different as inferior ...is there.
 That is why many speak to others without using person first language.
 (Ex.
 “Down’s kid” instead of their name)

 I say this, not condescendingly; but with insight, because I have been guilty of these types of subconscious feelings myself.

 Advocating is key.
 While social media is fine and dandy, I believe many that don’t personally know anyone that are differently abled, see our posts and say to themselves, “Awe, that’s sweet” and keep scrolling.

 Our real progress with advocacy is when we have moments like my friend did in the library, with a personal contact!
 When we are given a moment to make a change in any given day, seize that moment!
 Carpe Diem with love and kindness!